SaM-92/telegram-energy-api/README.md

 2. **Data Analysis**: The fetched data are analyzed to determine CO2 emissions intensity and compliance with EU standards, categorizing them into low, medium, and high segments.
 3. **OpenAI API Integration**: Functions were developed to prepare structured prompts for the OpenAI API, facilitating the generation of reports and energy-saving tips for users.
 4. **Text-to-Speech Integration**: The ElevenLabs API has been integrated to convert energy-saving tips into audio format, enhancing accessibility and user engagement.
-5. **Interactive Bot Interface**: The bot offers various interaction options, including restarting the conversation, contacting the developer, and providing feedback.
+5. **Interactive Bot Interface and Query Limitation**: The bot offers various interaction options, including restarting the conversation, contacting the developer, providing feedback, and engaging in detailed conversations with a built-in query limit for cost-effective API usage.

 ## Deployment on Azure